 When CPAP is not an option, or you prefer a different approach, Pittsburgh Dental Sleep Medicine offers oral appliances as a great alternative to CPAP.
 These devices are worn in your mouth while you sleep, and help keep your airway open.
 They are noninvasive and nonintrusive, offering a custom fit and are comfortable to wear.

 In rare cases, surgery is the best way to address sleep apnea.

 If you’re suffering from sleep apnea, schedule an appointment with Pittsburgh Dental Sleep Medicine online or by phone today to explore treatment options.
-The team of specialists has guided more than 18,000 patients through sleep apnea treatment, and each team member is board-certified through the American Board of Dental Sleep Medicine.
+All of our sleep dentists have achieved Diplomate status with the American Board of Dental Sleep Medicine and have guided more than 18,500 patients through sleep apnea treatment.